 Film Oxford works with complete beginners, emerging talent, artists and industry professionals and is committed to supporting socially and economically marginalised groups.
 We are a non-profit company and registered charity (1041014) which has run under several different names – and at other premises – since 1975.
 Learn, Network, Create and Exhibit.

-Film Oxford is run on a day to day basis by an Executive made up of employees and representatives of the Trustees and Members.
+Film Oxford is run on a day-to-day basis by the Executive Team:

 Geron Swann.
 Centre Director email@example.com

 Geron came to Film Oxford via the Trades Council in 1987 and has been with the organisation ever since!
-He is fundraiser, project manager, Summerscreen festival co ordinator, Location Oxfordshire manager and general spokesperson for Film Oxford.
+He is fundraiser, project manager, youth activities and community screenings co-ordinator, Location Oxfordshire manager and general spokesperson for Film Oxford.

 Gary Shenton.
 Production Development firstname.lastname@example.org

-Gary has been at Film Oxford for almost 10 years.
-Working in his role as Production Development Manager he has produced or over seen the production of over 40 short films, many of them getting national and international festival exposure.
-In addition he has exec produced features including the highly acclaimed ‘Anyone Can Play Guitar’ and the award winning ‘Thank You Skinhead Girl’.
-As well as supporting production Gary organises network events and supports local festivals and screenings.
+Gary has been at Film Oxford for over a decade.
+In his role as Production Development Manager he has produced or overseen the production of over 40 short films, many of them receiving national and international festival exposure.
+He has exec-produced features including the highly acclaimed ‘Anyone Can Play Guitar’ and the award-winning ‘Thank You Skinhead Girl’.
+As well as supporting production, Gary organises network events and supports local festivals and screenings.